confluentinc/event-streaming-patterns/docs/event-processing/event-splitter.md

 ## Implementation
-Many event processing technologies support this operation. ksqlDB has the `EXPLODE()` table function which takes an Array and outputs one value for each of the elements of the array.
+Many event processing technologies support this operation. ksqlDB has the `EXPLODE()` table function which takes an array and outputs one value for each of the elements of the array.
 The example below processes each input event, un-nesting the array and generating new events for each element with new column names.

 ```